fontesrafa/fontesrafa/README.md

 # :wave: Hi, I am Rafael Fontes 😃

 ## :coffee: About me
-I'm a self-taught developer with a Electrical Enginnering background.\
+I'm a self-taught developer with a Electrical Engineering background.\
 I'm currently learning Java language.\
 You can email me at rafaelfontes777@hotmail.com.
 I'll try to respond as soon as possible!